VlachosGroup/pMuTT/_sources/io.rst.txt

 Reading Thermdat
 ^^^^^^^^^^^^^^^^
-A thermdat file can be read directly by using :func:`~pMuTT.io.thermdat.read_thermdat`.
-The example here can be found in `pMuTT.examples.read_nasa_from_thermdat`_
+A thermdat file can be read directly by using :func:`~pmutt.io.thermdat.read_thermdat`.
+The example here can be found in `pmutt.examples.read_nasa_from_thermdat`_

 .. code:: python

     import os
     from pprint import pprint
     from matplotlib import pyplot as plt
-    from pMuTT.io.thermdat import read_thermdat
+    from pmutt.io.thermdat import read_thermdat
-    from pMuTT.empirical.nasa import Nasa
+    from pmutt.empirical.nasa import Nasa

     base_path = os.path.dirname(__file__)
     #Thermdat file from http://combustion.berkeley.edu/gri_mech/version30/files30/thermo30.dat